 - Written warnings help set expectations for future behavior, and storing them in the employee’s file allows for easy retrieval if the employee fails to meet the expected improvement standards.

-- A formal warning letter to an employee can also be used legally if termination or other legal action must be carried out.
+- A formal letter to an employee can also be used legally if termination or other legal action must be carried out.
 Without the letter, it can be very difficult to defend your organization against an unfair dismissal claim.

-Common Reasons to Issue a Warning Letter
+Common Reasons to Issue It

 This includes: